leenasmushrooms/web/src/pages/faq/index.md

 	 A. We are located India at Mamalakavala on Piravom -Maneed Road of Ernakulam district the location is <https://maps.app.goo.gl/QvhUdszr1ViMteHa7>

-4. Q. Can I visit your farm
+4. Can I visit your farm?

 	A.: